-To clarify how to transform courtyards into optimal "lightyards", the following questions shall be answered within this project:
+To clarify how to transform courtyards into optimal "lightyards", the following questions have been addressed within this project:

-- Which theoretical materials (BRDFs) have to be used for optimal daylighting?
+- Which materials have to be used for optimal daylighting?
 How do these materials need to be aligned in the courtyard?

 - Which materials available on the market can be used for it?
 Can materials be custom-built to meet theoretical requirements?